All Episodes

 Can I have one question?

-He wants the F-35, and he's wanted that, and we're talking about that very seriously.
+And we're talking about that very seriously.

-And the F-16 were in great shape.
+And the F-16, we're in great shape.

-How can you do this with this issue?
+How can you do this with this?

 I think it's true.